 "We have no confirmed injuries at this time.
 The plane has been made safe by the fire service.

 "The aircraft is confirmed as the Lion's Pride, a PBN-2B Islander aircraft built in 1982."

 Mr Gripton said the crash-landing happened during gale-force winds and torrential rain in a very rural part of the island, and as such it was pitch black.

-He said emergency services were continuing to search the surrounding woodland.'Shaken up'
+He said emergency services were continuing to search the surrounding woodland.

 John Dowling, manager of the Priory Inn, said the five people on board had gone into his pub with police after the incident.

 "No-one was injured, everyone was all right and that is the main thing, isn't it?" he said.

 "You would be too if you'd just crash landed a plane, wouldn't you?"